cz0479y/next16-commerce/STEPS.md

 ## Excessive prop drilling -> component level fetching and authProvider: app/page.tsx

-- The first issue is with architecture and excessive prop drilling.
+- Let's start simple, the first issue is with architecture and excessive prop drilling.
 - I'm noticing some issues.
-Fetching auth state top level, passing down to components and using it for conditional rendering, multiple levels down.
+Fetching auth state top level, passing to components multiple levels down.
 This is a common problem, making our components less reusable and composable, and the code hard to read.
-- Maybe we tried to improve performance and share this to make the page faster, but we are blocking the initial load.
+- But we are blocking the initial load.
 We don't need to fetch top level with server components.
-Utilize react cache() to avoid duplicate calls.
-Then fetch inside components.
-Best practice is to push promises to resolve deeper down, for many reasons.
+Best practice is to push promises to resolve deeper down.
 - Refactor to add reach cache to deduplicate multiple calls to this per page load.
 If using fetch it's auto deduped.
 Fetch inside components, improve structure: PersonalizedSection suspend.
 - (MembershipTile, suspend the personalized for the general, ensuring we have a proper fallback and avoiding CLS).
 - What about client WelcomeBanner, WelcomeBanner?
 Cant use my await isAuth.
 Always need this dep when using WelcomeBanner, passing it multiple levels down, forcing the parent to handle this dep, cant move this freely.
 This loggedIn a dep we will encounter forever into the future of our apps life.